 For most instances of disorderly conduct, the penalty is a class 1 misdemeanor.
 This can include fines up to $2,500, up to six months in jail, and probation; the judge can also add other penalties, such as counseling, if deemed necessary.
 It is the most serious level of misdemeanor, one step below a felony.
 However, if the disorderly conduct involves a “deadly weapon or dangerous instrument,” it could be considered a felony, which can be up to two years in jail and thousands of dollars in fines, plus probation and other penalties.
 A misdemeanor will tarnish your record, but a felony of any kind can have a serious impact on your life and should never be taken lightly.

 Due to the serious nature of a disorderly conduct charge, you need legal help to get this discharged or reduced.
 There are many ways to fight this in the legal system, but you need an experienced attorney to plead your case.
 It is unlikely that a prosecutor will reduce or dismiss the charge without a convincing argument from your attorney.

 At Matthew Lopez Law, we are on your side and offer the experience and legal expertise you need to fight your disorderly conduct charge.
 We will listen to your side of the story and find the best defense to prove your innocence.
-If you are cited for disorderly conduct or “disturbing the peace,” call us right away to talk to one of our legal team to begin building your case.
+If you are cited for disorderly conduct or “disturbing the peace,” call us right away at 602-980-1987 or email us to talk to one of our legal team and begin building your case.